Jebet812/NETWORKING/README.md

 __*The 802 Family of Starndards*__ Some of the widely used starndards are can be found on this page https://learn.microsoft.com/en-us/training/modules/network-fundamentals/3-network-infrastructure

 ## Network Infrastructure
+Network starndard-compliant devices makes up structure of a network and depending on network size you might use several devices to build the network's backbone.
+Examples are repeaters, hubs, switches, ridges, routers.
+__*Media Accesss Control (MAC)*__ address is a unique identifier assigned to very network enabled device at the time of manufacture which is used by nearly all devices to deliver data in the network.
+It sometimes is reffered tp as burned-in address, Ethernet hardware address or a physical addresss.